 AIJ considers eligible for publication mature high quality work that is complete and novel.

-* A paper is novel if the results it describes were not previously published by other authors, and were not previously published by the same authors in any archival journal.
+- A prerequisite for the novelty of a paper is that the results it describes were not previously published by other authors, and were not previously published by the same authors in any archival journal.
 In particular, a previous conference publication by the same authors does not disqualify a submission on the grounds of novelty.
 However, it is rarely the case that conference papers satisfy the completeness criterion without the addition of new material.
-Indeed, even prize winning papers from major conferences often undergo major revision following referee comments before being accepted to AIJ.
+Indeed, even prize winning papers from major conferences often undergo major revision following referee comments before being accepted.